Celtic Goddess Brigid: How to Work With the Irish Triple Goddess

 7. Honor Irish Ancestors

 If you have Irish blood, one way of honoring Brigid is to honor your Irish ancestors.
-Set up a family tree.
+Set up a family tree and explore your Celtic roots.
 Make traditional Irish fare.
 Play traditional Irish music.
 Any act of honor to them honors Brigid.

 8. Give Offerings to Brigid

 According to author Lunaea Weatherstone, giving traditional offerings to Brigid pleases her greatly.
 Some of her favorite foods include blackberries, honey, fish, hazelnuts, oatmeal, bacon, beer and dairy.
 If you can only offer her a bit of milk once a week, that’s plenty.
 Then make a special meal for her on her sacred days.